 At long last, the African FTTH Boom is here.
-From Kenya to South Africa, Mauritius, Morocco or Congo-Brazzaville, the rise of last mile fibre is transforming Africa’s broadband retail market dynamics – from bandwidth speeds to user experience, pricing models and market share upheavals, it’s a whole new game.
+From Kenya to South Africa, Mauritius, or Congo-Brazzaville, the rise of last mile fibre is transforming Africa’s broadband retail market.
+From user experience to pricing models and market share upheavals, we say it’s a whole new game.

 Arguably the most comprehensive analysis developed on the rise and impact of FTTH in African markets, “The African FTTH Boom, Last Mile Fibre Dynamics, Economics and Outlook in African Markets” takes an extensive look at FTTH adoption patterns across the continent, including key infrastructure, business economics, winners and losers, market structure and regulatory drivers, current and projected levels of homes passed and connected.
 And much more.

 We say a lot of things in this report.
 A sample:

 - The rise of last mile fibre is transforming Africa’s broadband retail market dynamics – it’s a whole new game.

 - Only around 45% of Africa’s Fixed broadband addressable demand has been reached by fixed broadband access solutions – and only 2% is currently reached by FTTH.

 - we find the notion of an almost mobile-only African connectivity marketplace to be largely fallacious.